7 Weird Things That Happen to Your Body When It Starts to Get Dark Out Earlier

-You might not feel as sharp
+1. You might not feel as sharp

 If your brain feels a bit fuzzy as summer eases into fall, you could have the lack of sunlight to blame.
 One survey of 16,800 participants found an association between decreased exposure to sunlight and increased cognitive impairment.
 If you arrive at work before the sun rises and leave after it’s gone down, schedule time in your day to talk a walk: Even just 15 minutes of midday sun could stimulate the neural pathways necessary to get you back in prime thinking mode.
-Need even more office inspo?
-Here's are more healthy reasons to take a 15-minute walk.

-You could feel less inspired to exercise
+3. You could feel less inspired to exercise

-You’re more susceptible toward feeling blue
+4. You’re more susceptible toward feeling blue

 Perhaps the underlying factor behind other symptoms related to the change in daylight is our susceptibility toward depressive behavior due to minimal exposure to daylight.
 One University of Pennsylvania study on rats found that feeling blue in winter isn’t only in our heads.
 After they experienced darkness for six weeks, neurotransmitters involved in transporting dopamine and serotonin (hormones involved in emotion) actually died.
 This could be an underlying mechanism involved in seasonal blues.
 If you notice yourself feeling down in the dumps as soon as it begins to get darker earlier, look into purchasing a natural-spectrum energy lamp.
-You might also try these natural energy boosters.

-You’re more likely to have a heart attack
+5. You’re more likely to have a heart attack

-You’re more likely to “cyberloaf”
+6. You’re more likely to “cyberloaf”

 Cyberloafing is the slang word for surfing the web for entertainment purposes at work.
 This is at an all-time high the first Monday after daylight savings time.
 Many people don’t have as high motivation to work due to lack of sleep so they waste time by surfing the web instead.

-Cluster headaches might strike
+7. Cluster headaches might strike

 During daylight savings time your circadian rhythm gets out of whack.
 These changes often present themselves in the form of pain.
 A common way people are affected is by getting cluster headaches, or a headache that is on one side of a person’s head and lasts a long time.
-Next, find out 9 healthy ways to deal with the end of daylight savings time.